pylonide/pylon/README.md

     cd cloud9
     npm install

-The above install steps create a `cloud9` directory in your current directory.
-Just `cd` into it and run `bin/cloud9.sh` to start:
+The above install steps create a `cloud9` directory with a `bin/cloud9.sh` script that can be used to start Cloud9:

-    cd cloud9
     bin/cloud9.sh

 Optionally, you may specify the directory you'd like to edit: